aldosimon/aldosimon.github.io/_posts/2022-04-15-write-up-suspicious-mshta-Behavior.md

 ![mshta behaviour](/images/wup_ld.png)

-this is what the case looked like, basically a host execute a hta thus an alert is triggered.
+This is what the case looked like, basically a host execute a hta thus an alert is triggered.
 Our job is to see what really happened and do the intended playbook exercise.
 Some things that we can check to help with analysis are the hash (virustotal) and the IP address (we'll try command history & proccess history we found at the endpoint security tab).
 Afterward we are gonna decide on containment (eradication and recovery) and last the lesson learned from said incident.

 #### virustotal

-virustotal result are bad, 23/58 malicious flag. if we are interested we could try to find the file and do more analysis, but for now I think we can move to endpoint security tabs and do more analysis there.
+virustotal result are bad, 23/58 malicious flag. you could also try to find the file and do more analysis, but for now I think we can move to endpoint security tabs and do more analysis there.

 [virustotal](https://www.virustotal.com/gui/file/886095c7861a068d1ee603c71cb161f256941e802e743fe2161f30013947a2f1/detection)